skulpt/skulpt/functions.rst

 We've put a little space in front of the number, and turned the number into a string.
 Without this extra space we tend to cramp our text awkwardly against the bar to the left.
 Finally, we'll add the two methods needed  to fill each bar.

-One thing to note is that we moved tess down and to the left in our window to make room for all the bars.
-Had we not done this, the turtle would have drawn off the window.
-Our final program now looks like this.
+The one remaining problem is related the fact that our turtle lives in a world where the center is at position (0,0).
+In this problem, it would help if (0,0) were in the lower left hand corner.
+To solve this we can use our ``setworldcoordinates`` method to rescale the window.
+While we are at it, we should make the window fit the data.
+The tallest bar will correspond to the maximum data value.
+The width of the window will need to be proportional to the number of bars (the number of data values) where each has a width of 40.
+Using this information, we can compute the coordinate system that makes sense for the data set.
+To make it look nice, we'll add a bit of space at the bottom and at the left as a border.

+Here is the complete program.
+Try it and then change the data to see that it can adapt to the new values.

 .. activecode:: ch05_barchart